Mike014/Django/README.md

 - Code Examples: Example code to illustrate the main features of Django, such as URL management, views, models, and templates.

 Included Projects
-1. Sinusoid Project: A Django application that generates and visualizes a sinusoidal wave using Matplotlib.
+1.	sinusoid Project: A Django application that generates and visualizes a sinusoidal wave using Matplotlib.
+2.      pinknoise_project: A Django application that generates and visualizes a pink noise using Matplotlib, Scipy (fft, ifft).